Voces y Caras: Latinx Communities of North Florida [

 and mainstream US culture.

-These students often feel that their Spanish is imperfect and that, as Latinos, they
+These students often feel that their Spanish is imperfect and that, as Latinx, they

 should have greater mastery of the language.
 They often also feel disconnected from